alibaba/yalantinglibs/src/coro_io/benchmark/README.md

 - `own-checked` compares every returned buffer with its expected contents.
 - `own-raw` only skips this benchmark comparison, not API error/length checks.
+- `asio-raw` and `asio-checked` select the explicit native Asio backend, with the same error/length/content-check policy as their own-ring counterparts.
+- `own-post-raw` additionally posts coroutine resumption to the Asio executor;
+  compare it with `own-raw` to expose scheduling costs rather than treating the default inline-resume path as universally appropriate for applications.
 - `fio-batch` uses io_uring, ordinary fd/buffers, non-vectored reads, batched
   submission/completion, and no SQPOLL/IOPOLL.
 - `fio-files` adds registered files; optional `fio-registered` also registers